 Some types of soil retain heat and warm up the vineyard quickly.
 These types enable vintners to grow late-ripening varietals in regions that would otherwise be too cool.
 Examples of heat-retaining soils are flint, slate, granite, and volcanic soils.

 Although water is essential for vines, too much can be harmful (we will talk about this fact in more detail when discussing climate).
-Thus, soils that help proper drainage keep the plants healthy.
+Thus, soils that support proper drainage keep the plants healthy.
 That’s true in particular for porous soils such as chalk or gravel.

 While drainage is crucial to protect vines from overirrigation, water supply in dry regions is essential as well.
 Soils that can retain water are the solution.
 Examples include limestone, silt, or clay.